khuynh16/Artist-Wood-Portfolio/README.md

 - Nav bar animation (from no display to slowly appearing) when switching routes (unintended)
 - the responsive hamburger icon disappearing and reappearing when changing browser width (unintended)

+8/26/2022:

+- if expanded nav bar from small viewport is open on home page and resizing to bigger, the expanded dropdown disappears but the nav bar in the top right corner also disappears

 # Change Log:

 8/25/2022: